rotem081/Gershoni-lab/WGS analysis/family 4/README.md

 import os
 ```

-define get_data_from_record function. the function get one record (line) form the multi-sample varients file.
+Define dget_data_from_record function: the function get one record form the multi-sample varients file that created in
-and retrun a dataframe
+'WGS analysis' section, and retrun a dataframe

 ```
 def get_data_from_record(record):